Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **Coffee Tracking**

 When logged in, the user can add one or more coffees.
-He can undo this.
+He can undo this action within a limited time frame.

 **Cleaning Schedule**

-The user can see the cleaning schedule for the upcomming weak.
+The user can see the cleaning schedule for the upcomming weaks.

 ### Sprint 2